Panoschor/bank/apis/Registration/README.md

         2) To build the image ,execute the following commands
             $ cd foldername (where are the files )
             $ sudo docker build -t  foldername/dockerhubrepo:tag .

+The image are located

+- DockerHub: panoschor/bank:

+#In order to pull the image
+docker pull panoschor/bank:device-registration-1.0.0